xnkhi/duatsite/src/content/docs/repo/official.md

 ---
-title: Official mizOS Packages
+title: Official Osiris Packages
-description: List of official mizOS packages provided by the Duat.
+description: What official Osiris packages are provided by the Duat?
 ---

-Official mizOS packages are provided directly by the Duat, and can be installed with any security type.
+Official Osiris packages are provided directly by the Duat, and can be installed with any security type.

 Install a package:
-- `miz fetch -m devName/repoName`
+- `river fetch devName/repoName`

 Remove a package:
-- `miz remove -m devName/repoName`
+- `river remove devName/repoName`

 You can use the search bar located at the top of this website to search for packages.